Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Introduction

 \section{Introduction}

-Sampling from a given probability measure $\pi$ on $\R^d$ becomes increasingly challenging as the dimension~$d$ increases \cite{roberts1998optimal,pillai2012,andrieu2022explicit,mangoubi2018dimensionally,Snyder_Bengtsson_Bickel_Anderson_2008, Rebeschini_van_Handel_2015}.
-Efficient sampling algorithms therefore often rely on exploiting inherent low-dimensional structure present in $\pi$.
-Our motivation lies in identifying such a structure where $\pi$ is close, in a sense we make precise below, to another known probability measure $\mu$ on $\R^d$ which is itself easy to sample from.
-Typically, $\mu$ takes the form of a product measure, a Gaussian measure, or a nonlinear transformation of it, such as those used in GANs or other generative models~\cite{GANs:2014}.
-Depending on the application, $\mu$ can be either given (\emph{e.g.}, via expert knowledge) or $\mu$ can constructed in some tractable class of measure (\emph{e.g.}, by minimizing some distance from $\pi$ to $\mu$).
+{High-dimensional probability measures often exhibit an inherent low-dimensional structure that can be leveraged to improve computational efficiency in various tasks, including sampling.
+Our objective is to identify such a low-dimensional structure by exploiting the fact that a given target measure $\pi$ is close, in some sense, to a low-dimensional perturbation of an arbitrary reference measure $\mu$.
+When properly identified, this structure can significantly enhance the performance of sampling algorithms, which is known to be challenging as the dimension~$d$ increases \cite{roberts1998optimal,pillai2012,andrieu2022explicit,mangoubi2018dimensionally,Snyder_Bengtsson_Bickel_Anderson_2008, Rebeschini_van_Handel_2015}.} Typically, $\mu$ takes the form of a product measure, a Gaussian measure, or a nonlinear transformation of it, such as those used in GANs or other generative models~\cite{GANs:2014}.
+Depending on the application, $\mu$ can either be specified by domain experts, or $\mu$ can be constructed from empirical samples. {Throughout this manuscript we consider only probability measures admitting a Lebesgue density, and we further assume that $\tfrac{\d\pi}{\d\mu}(x) \propto \ell(x)$ for some smooth positive function $\ell:\R^d\rightarrow\R$.}

 In many realistic scenarios, $\pi$ is close to $\mu$ in that both measures essentially differ only along a few significant dimensions of $\R^d$.
-This suggests that $\pi$ can be effectively approximated by a probability measure $\widetilde\pi$ defined as
+This suggests that $\pi$ can be approximated by a probability measure $\widetilde\pi$ defined as